scolladon/sfdx-git-delta/README.md

 ### Use the module in your own node application

-If you want to embed sgd in your node application, install it has a dependency for your application
+If you want to embed sgd in your node application, install it as a dependency for your application

 ```sh
 yarn add sfdx-git-delta